MarcusVinniciuss/backupParameterStoreSSM/README.md

-## How to create pparameters using backup file
+## How to create parameters using backup file

 - First, configure your credentials aws who you that will be using to create parameters.
 - Now, download the backup file and paste local path into your code, on csv parameters.